rsalunga29/security-notes/Offensive Security/Web Application Security/Server-side Vulnerabilities/Session Security/Session Fixation.md

 - The assigned session ID pre-login remains the same post-login
 - Session IDs are being accepted from URL query strings or POST data and being passed to the application.

 If, for example, a session-related parameter is included in the URL (and not on the cookie header) and any specified value eventually becomes a session identifier, then the attacker can fixate a session.

-For example,
+For example, suppose we are looking into `http://target-website.com/login` for session fixation bugs, and the session identifier being used is a cookie named `PHPSESSID`.
+To test for session fixation, we could try the following `http://target-website.com/login?PHPSESSID=AttackerSpecifiedCookieValue` and see if the specified cookie value is passed to the application.
 #### Stage 3: Attacker tricks the victim into establishing a session using the abovementioned session identifier
 All the attacker has to do is craft a URL and lure the victim into visiting it.
 If the victim does so, the web application will then assign this session identifier to the victim.